lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 ## s1-4 - Partner to identify the team's highest priority learning need now. [participatory learning]
 - Introduce the overarching _MTL_ Learning Objectives and identify a shared team vision for _Modeling to Learn_.
-- Review hypoer local transparent team data resources related to the team's learning vision.
+- Review hyper local transparent team data resources related to the team's learning vision.
 - Dialogue about the team's highest priority learning need now using the _MTL Menu_

 Session | Priority| Participatory Learning